भारत में प्याज फसल की गुणवत्ता युक्त बीज उत्पादन तकनीक

 The time of planting has great impact over the seed yield and incidence of the disease.
 Whenever the seed crop is planted in first fortnight of October is subjected to the heavy incidence of diseases and resulting poor seed yield.
 Tomar and Negi (2002) has recorded the highest seed yield of 576.80 kg/ha with low incidence of diseases and better seed quality in cv.
 Pusa Madhavi in 15th November planting during rabi 1999.
 However, the higher seed yield (1251.66 kg/ha) with complete escape from the incidence of disease in cv.
 Pusa Red was recorded during rabi 2000.

-Bulb weight and size
+Bulb weight and size for onion seed production

 The bulb weight has markedly influenced the seed production in onion.
 The increases in bulb weight an increased the seed yield.
 Although an increase in wt. and size of bulb results in higher seed yield, but very large size bulbs (< 90 gm) if used will need a very high seed rate (60 q/ha).
 Large size bulbs (3-4 cm diameter) and weighing < 90 gm may seed yield 10.00 q/ha, Choudhary (1967).